NexGen-3D-Printing/SteamMachine/README.md

 chmod +x ~/NXG3D/Setup-16GB.sh
 ```

-Then copy and paste this command into your terminal and hit enter:
+* Then copy and paste this command into your terminal and hit enter:

 ```console
 sudo ./Setup-16GB.sh
 ```

-Now just follow the instruction posted at the end of the script.

 Red Pill

-To install the 32GB script, copy and paste all of these lines into your terminal altogether and hit enter:
+* To install the 32GB script, copy and paste all of these lines into your terminal altogether and hit enter:

 ```console
 mkdir -p ~/NXG3D &&